UpendoVentures/.github/profile/README.md

 This solution is created and maintained by [Upendo Ventures](https://upendoventures.com/What/CMS/DNN) for the [DNN CMS Community](https://dnncommunity.org).
 Please consider [sponsoring us](https://github.com/sponsors/UpendoVentures) for this and [the many other open-source efforts we do](https://upendoventures.com/What/CMS/DNN/Extensions).
 It's a lot.  :)

 - [Sponsor Us](https://github.com/sponsors/UpendoVentures) (we're grateful at any level 🙏🏽)

+## 🛠️ Need SLA-Based Support?
+If you need more help than what we can provide here, we'd be happy to help you via [Upendo DNN Support](https://upendodnn.com).

+>  😎 This is an **officially supported** extension! 🙌🏽   [DNN Extensions with Support](https://upendodnn.com/Extensions)